CouncilofLorien/counciloflorien.github.io/docs/cards/B/bane-of-the-ithil-stone.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Corruption points for Palantiri are doubled.
-Automatically cancels any effects that causes a player to search through or look at any portion of a play deck or a discard pile outside of the normal sequence of play.
-Discard Bane of the Ithil-stone whenever a play deck is exhausted.
-Cannot be duplicated.
+> > Corruption points for Palantiri are doubled. <br>&ensp;Automatically cancels any effects that causes a player to search through or look at any portion of a play deck or a discard pile outside of the normal sequence of play.
+Discard _Bane of the Ithil-stone_ whenever a play deck is exhausted. <br>&ensp;Cannot be duplicated.
 >

 ### _Middle-earth: The Wizards Unlimited_